Skip to main content

 4. *

-Since hints are used to constrain the arguments of transactions, nearly all hints will use the first form of the target (though hints that constrain the transaction sender or value may use the alternate forms).
+Since hints are used to constrain the arguments of transactions, nearly all hints will use the first form of the target (though hints that constrain the argument sender, value or timestamp_delta may use the alternate forms).

 The hint program must consist of any sequence of assignment expressions or for-all blocks separated by semicolon (;).
 Expressions inside the for-all block can be described as another hint program, so it may contain any sequence of assignment expressions or for-all blocks.